 Alright, I got a little more technical than I had hoped in the previous section.
 Let me backup a step and break this down a little.

-So, in the early days of software development, programs were given tasks and computed answers.
+So, in the early days of software development, they gave programs tasks and computed answers.
 Then some geniuses realized more complex tasks could be achieved by having each computer do a piece of the larger task.
-But in order to achieve a coherent answer from all those discrete systems, the computers had to talk to each other in a simple manner.
+But to achieve a coherent answer from all those discrete systems, the computers had to talk to each other in a simple manner.

-Once developers understood how to ensure communication between systems, they started developing programming languages so the system they created could be used and modified by another developer’s system.
+Once developers understood how to ensure communication between systems, they started developing programming languages so another developer’s system could use and modify the system they created.
 This collaborative structure is a fundamental element of the Internet!

 Today we have tools like WordPress or Wix; website development tools with a variety of widgets and elements that can be added to a page or a post.
 Along with the native elements of a website building tool are the massive libraries of third party plugins.
 Uniform programing language makes this possible.